 - Don’t reduce odors as well as some other products.

 4. Drano Max Gel Drain Clog Remover

 If liquid cleaning products are your go-to, you’ll love the Drano Max Gel Drain Clog Remover.
-Its powerful cleaning ability can dissolve tough clogs quickly.
+Its powerful cleaning ability can unclog drains quickly.
 It cuts through water and goes straight to the problem to break up the clog.
 It works for PVC, metal pipes, garbage disposals and septic systems.